cse403-lemme-know/lemme-know/backend/README.md

 ### Group
 - Request: `GET /api/group/1234/`
   - Precondition: authentication cookie of user in group `1234`
+  - Effect: user `1234` joins the group if they weren't in it already.
   - Response: `{poll: {options: [{"a": [1234], ..}]}, availabilities: [{availabilityId: 5678, UserId: 5678, date: "9999-12-31", start: "8:00", end: "11:00"}], activities: [{activityId: 5678, Title: "abc", date: "9999-12-31", start: "9:00", end: "10:30", confirmed: [5678]}, ...], ...}`
 - Request: `PATCH /api/group/1234/ {name: "Best Friends", calendarMode: "date" | "dayOfWeek"}`
   - Precondition: authentication cookie of user in group `1234`.
   - Effect: updates any group `1234` setting(s) passed in object.
   - Response: `{groupId: 1234}`.
+- Requet: `DELETE /api/group/1234/`
+  - Precondition: authentication cookie of user in group `1234`.
+  - Effect: leaves the group, deleting it if last to leave.
 - Request: `PATCH /api/group/ {name: "Friends"}`
   - Precondition: authentication cookie.
   - Effect: creates a new group with the specified name.